wenlng/go-captcha-service/README.md

 <br/>

 ## API Authentication Configuration
-If `api-keys` are configured in `config.json`, all HTTP and gRPC APIs require the `X-API-Key` header for authentication.
+To access the management interface /api/v1/manage, you need to configure api-keys in config.json.
+Subsequently, include the X-API-Key in the request headers for authentication when making HTTP or gRPC API calls.

+Although the built-in management API /api/v1/manage includes authentication, in a production environment, it is recommended to set api-keys with a length exceeding 128 characters and avoid exposing the management API to the public internet to prevent brute-force attacks.

-The `/api/v1/manage` APIs are not allowed to be exposed to public networks due to security concerns.
-Only the `/api/v1/public` routes should be publicly accessible.
-These can be proxied through web servers, reverse proxy servers, or gateway software such as Kong, Envoy, Tomcat, or Nginx.
+For enhanced security, you can configure routing rules to block access to /api/v1/manage.
+This can be achieved by proxying requests to internal services using web application servers, reverse proxy servers, or gateway software such as Kong, Envoy, Tomcat, or Nginx.

-Example Nginx reverse proxy configuration for public routes:
+Example of a public routing rule for Nginx reverse proxy:
 ```text
 server {
     listen 80;